MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/how-applocker-works/Understanding-the-Path-Rule-Condition-in-AppLocker.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Understanding the Path Rule Condition in AppLocker
+# Understanding the Path Rule Condition in applocker

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic explains the AppLocker path rule condition, the advantages and disadvantages, and how it is applied.
+This topic explains the applocker path rule condition, the advantages and disadvantages, and how it is applied.

 The path condition identifies an application by its location in the file system of the computer or on the network.